obonaventure/cnp3/book/application/http.rst

 However, in practice, some servers want to provide content that is tuned for each user.
 For example, some servers can provide information in several languages or other servers want to provide advertisements that are targeted to different types of users.
 For this, servers need to maintain some information about the preferences of each user and use to information to produce the content that matches their user's preferences.
 Several solutions have been tested in HTTP to solve this problem and it is interesting to discuss their advantages and drawbacks.

 A first solution is to force the users to be authenticated.
-This was the solution used by ftp to control the files that each user could access.
+This was the solution used by `FTP` to control the files that each user could access.
 Initially, usernames and password could be included inside URIs :rfc:`1738`.
 However, placing passwords in clear in a potentially publicly visible URI is completely insecure and this usage is now deprecated :rfc:`3986`.
 HTTP supports several extension headers :rfc:`2617` that can be used by a server to request the client to be authenticated and by the client to provide his/her credentials.
 However, usernames and passwords have not been popular on web servers because they force the human users to remember one username and one password per server.
 Remembering a password is acceptable when a user needs to access protected content, but users will not accept to pick a username and password to receive targeted advertisements from the web sites that they visit.

 A second solution to allow servers to tune that content to the needs and capabilities of the user is to rely on the different types of `Accept-*` HTTP headers.
 For example, the `Accept-Language:` can be used by the client to indicate its preferred languages.
 Unfortunately, in practice this header is usually set based on the default language of the browser and it is not possible for a user to indicate that language that it prefers to use by selecting options on each visited web server.